🇦🇺 AU · Australia · Chapter 1 of 7

 When scientists speak of the oldest human culture that has survived

-Music was not, for the Aboriginal peoples of Australia, an activity separate from life — it was not entertainment, nor art in the Western sense of the term.
+Music was not for the Australian Aboriginal peoples a separate activity from life — it was not entertainment, it was not art in the Western sense of the term.
 It was the way the world worked.
-It was the language in which the ancestors had created the landscape during the Dreamtime — the cosmological period in which spiritual beings traveled the continent singing the world into existence — and it was the means through which present generations kept that creation alive.
+It was the language in which the ancestors had created the landscape during the Dreamtime — the cosmological period in which spiritual beings traversed the continent singing the world into existence — and it was the medium through which present generations kept that creation alive.

-Without music, the world came undone.
+Without music, the world unraveled.
 That conviction is not metaphor.
 It is cosmology.

 The Songlines: The Sung Map of the Continent